j2css/j2c/README.md

 `j2c` can be used to either assemble inline declarations, full style sheets, or scoped rules, each step building on the former.

-Scoped rules are especially useful for client-side frameworks, as can be seen in this mock Mithril module:
+Scoped rules are especially useful for client-side frameworks, as can be seen in this simple [Mithril](http://mithril.js.org) module:

 ```JavaScript
 Widget = {